IntelliDataTeam/Randrew/README.md

 Replacing Humans, one at a time.

 <h2>Updates</h2>
+<h3>09/22/2015</h3>
+-Implemented customizable conditions for each column <br/>
+-Moved operations into MainGui from Program for later threading <br/>
+-Trimmed some fat <br/>

 <h3>08/25/2015</h3>
 -Able to update config files from the dev <br/>
 -Able to read distinct values from csv files and compare them <br/>